 We’ve begun the Law of Designation.
 There’s likely a row of drawers meant to hold the supplies that don’t belong in cabinets.
 Decide what sense of placement works best for you.
 You’ll likely want to keep small tools like can openers and peelers together.

-For the constant baker, a drawer containing measuring cups, spoons, and other baking supplies is ideal.
+A drawer containing measuring cups, spoons, and other baking supplies is ideal for the constant baker.
 Towels and oven mitts take up enough space to justify a drawer of their own, and another for accessories like aluminum foil or plastic wrap is warranted.

 Of course, you’ll want to save one as the “junk drawer” that will house loose pens, rubber bands, coupons, and a host of other random stuff that you would know how to find there.